Thesis and dissertation proofreading

 • Misplaced modifiers

-Note: This is not rewriting – it’s about smoothing rough edges without changing your voice or meaning.
+Note: This is not rewriting – it’s rather about smoothing rough edges without changing your voice or meaning.

-5. Reviews formatting
+5. Review formatting

 • Table of contents accuracy